greta-dev/greta/tests/testthat/_snaps/inference.md

 ---

-    some <greta_array>s passed to `initials()` are not associated with the model:
+    Some <greta_array>s passed to `initials()` are not associated with the model:
     `g`

 ---

-    initial values can only be set for variable <greta_array>s
+    Initial values can only be set for variable <greta_array>s

 ---

-    initial values can only be set for variable <greta_array>s
+    Initial values can only be set for variable <greta_array>s

 ---

-    some provided initial values are outside the range of values their variables can take
+    Some provided initial values are outside the range of values their variables can take

 ---

-    some provided initial values are outside the range of values their variables can take
+    Some provided initial values are outside the range of values their variables can take

 ---

-    some provided initial values are outside the range of values their variables can take
+    Some provided initial values are outside the range of values their variables can take

 # samplers print informatively